bjpchoi/pHd-Ricci-flow/README.md

 # pHd-Ricci-flow

 See manuscript for more details.
-Originally prepared for Feb.
-3, 2025 meeting with Prof. Melanie Weber.
+(In preparation for the Journal of Neural Engineering.)

-Note: some code may be unformatted -- the current scripts are designed to be illustrative, and any final version would involve extensive modular refactoring.
+Note: some code may be unformatted -- the current scripts are designed to be illustrative, and final versions would involve (extensive) modular refactoring.